msdalp/msdalp.github.io/_posts/2018-04-24-Java-Jersey-Filters-and-JDBI-Injection.markdown

     * Implement GenericExceptionMapper for catching exceptions and errors properly
     * And maybe lastly implement web sockets on jersey.

-However I am not really keen about this and I might just move on to Spring Boot and have some examples on it.
+However I am not really keen about this and I might just move on to the Spring Boot and have some examples on it.